Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Tips for Expats Navigating the Decision

 • Review your objectives: Determine whether you intend to relocate for a short period or long-term stay.
-Select housing that aligns with your employment, family and retirement goals.
+Select housing that aligns with your employment, family, and retirement goals

 • Know the Local Rules: Look up rental laws and real estate buying rules in your selected nation.
-Investigate tenant’s rights, zoning laws and other limitations on foreign ownership.
+Investigate tenant’s rights, zoning laws, and other limitations on foreign ownership

-• Budget for Every Expense: Include taxes, upkeep and the unexpected.
-Factor in insurance and utility costs for the full picture of your monthly duties.
+• Budget for Every Expense: Include taxes, upkeep, and the unexpected.
+Factor in insurance and utility costs for the full picture of your monthly duties

 Renting vs. Buying Property in Europe: Finding Your Best Fit

-Before you even begin to compare renting vs. buying property in Europe, it’s all about your lifestyle readiness, future planning and vagaries of how you like to live.
+Before you even begin to compare renting vs. buying property in Europe, it’s all about your lifestyle readiness, future planning, and vagaries of how you like to live.
 Renting is the flexible choice with the least amount of risk, and buying a property means stability and greater opportunities to accumulate wealth.
-Research and specialist help give expats the tools to make a considered decision, which could be the difference between a successful sojourn in Europe — or not.